Meeting and surpassing all audience expectations every day.

 Any government.

-The ChICOM government, the United States government, the United Nations.
+The THICOM government, the United States government, the United Nations.

 They are never questioned.

-New calculations show that the U.S., China, Russia, Brazil, India, Germany, the UK responsible for more than 60% of the global warming between 1906 and 2005.
+New calculations show that the U.S., China, Russia, Brazil, India, Germany, the U.K. are responsible for more than 60% of the global warming between 1906 and 2005.

-Now I'm telling you, people that read this are gonna, they're also going to accept it as gospel.
+Now, I'm telling you, people that read this are going to, they're also going to accept it as gospel.

 So here you have an individual who claims to be able to prove that those countries are responsible for more than 60% of the global warming in a century.

-Now these are the biggest slaves to whatever governments say, to whatever the United Nations, it's it's it's generally frightening in a sense at how totally manipulable these young people are.
+Now, these are the biggest slaves to whatever governments say, to whatever the United Nations, it's generally frightening in a sense at how totally manipulable these young people are.

 They have been totally manipulated, and they furthermore are arrogant about it.

-They think that they understand the science and that they are the experts, and that nobody who believes that people that don't believe this are idiots stupid or worse or what have you.
+They think that they understand the science and that they are the experts and that nobody who believes, people that don't believe this are idiots, stupid, or worse, or what have you.

 And they're the ones who have no curiosity.

-They're the ones that have no suspicion that they might be misled.
+They're the ones who have no suspicion that they might be being misled.

 Anyway, if you look at the map, every country here is color-coded according to its contribution.